openjdk/guide/src/index.md

 ### 3. Find a sponsor

 Socializing your change on the mailing lists also prevents the surprise that would otherwise make the community choke on their morning coffee when they see a huge patch in a new, unknown PR.
 As a new developer in the community you'll need to make a few friends that agree with your change.
 There are many good reasons to make friends, but the one relevant here is that for your first changes you'll need a sponsor to facilitate the integration of your work.
 The sponsor will perform any number of administrative tasks like JBS updates, additional testing, etc. It's usual for a sponsor to also be a reviewer of a change and thus familiar with it, but it's not a requirement.
-Making people choke on their morning coffee isn't the way to make friends.

 ### 4. Create a tracking issue in JBS